zotonic/deb/doc/manuals/datamodel/resources.rst

 Identities
 ..........

-A rsc record can become an user by adding the user's credentials to this table.
-A single user can have multiple kinds of credentials, think of his/her username, openid uri etc. A user doesn't necessarily be a person.
+A rsc record can become a user by adding the user’s credentials to this table.
+A single user can have multiple kinds of credentials, think of his/her username, openid uri etc. A user isn't necessarily a person.

 .. seealso:: :ref:`model-identity`.